fjvallarino/monomer/tasks.md

       - Add cursor icon unit tests
   - Check order of BtnReleased/Click/DblClick
   - Add underline and strikethrough
+  - Boolean combinators should have a default non-argument version and an underscore one that receives a boolean

 - Pending
   - Add header in all files, indicating license and documenting what the module does